al-mamun/email-client/readme.txt

 If you own a custom domain—like www.mycompany.com for your website, you should be able to use it.

+THIS IS A 3 DAY TRAIL VERSION.

+IF YOU HAVE ANY DIFFICULTIES INSTALLING THE PLUGIN PLEASE CONTACT ME AT info@profound-english.com

 * Easey setup - Plug and play
 * Multilingual support
 * Email address and unread email detection.